boldingd/EclipsePhaseContent/ItemsGuide.md

 ### Clever Bandit

 The Clever Bandit is the result of a Firewall project to create an infiltration-focused biomorph.
-This makes it both unusual (since infiltration, like combat, is often best-handled by synthmorphs, or through indirect means) and rare (since Firewall lacks the resources to produce a morph line at large scale – obviously).
+This makes it both unusual (since infiltration, like combat, is often best handled by synthmorphs, or through indirect means) and rare (since Firewall obviously lacks the resources to produce a morph line at large scale).
 The genetics and templates for the Clever Bandit are made available on the Eye – subject to demonstrable need-to-know, of course – and a few are kept ready near major population centers.

 Within the Eye, the Clever Bandit is developed as a collaborative, open-source project.
 The project's current maintainer is @Runblader, and discussion happens in a CASE: PRIMORDIAL CRAFT subgroup.
-As a small, open-source project, a number of forks and variants have been created, and the project sometimes reflects the quirks and preferences of the maintainers more than any systematic analysis of agents' needs.
+As a small, open-source project, several branches and forks have been created, and the project sometimes reflects the quirks and preferences of the maintainers more than any systematic analysis of Sentinels' needs.

 **\/\/ Need-to-Know Only: Asyncs**

-Some specialist work has gone into the morph's brain, to maximize it's utility for asyncs.
+The morph was created to cater to async infiltrtors, so extensive work has gone into the biological portions of the morph's brain.
 Unlike most other pods, more than half of the original raccoon brain has been kept intact – notably including the large portions of the somatosensory cortex that process the raccoons unique sense of touch.
 Among other things, this extra nervous tissue makes the use of "sleights" significantly easier and more effective than most other pods.

-Keeping so much brain intact would normally make resleeving much more time-consuming, because it would require the medical nanites produced by ego bridge to read or write much more organic tissue; to avoid this, the nervous tissues have been augmented with specialized "state channels" connecting to the cyberbrain.
+Keeping so much brain intact would normally make resleeving much more time-consuming, because it would require the medical nanites produced by an ego bridge to read or write much more organic tissue; to avoid this, the nervous tissues have been augmented with specialized "state channels" connecting to the cyberbrain.
-These channels make it possible for the cyber-brain to read synapse more than half of the synapse-states without the use of cortical nanites; in turn, this sigificantly speeds up sleeving and backups.
+These channels make it possible for the cyberbrain to update synapse efficiencies directly; in turn, this sigificantly speeds up sleeving and backups.
+This is very useful when all that is needed is a weight update; however, it does not help when bulk *rewiring* is required.
 All told, this means that, despite having significantly more organic cortex present, resleeving takes the same amount of time as a standard pod brain.

 - Type: Morph (Pod)